daigaku-ruby/Get-started-with-Ruby/2_Numbers/1_The_different_types_of_numbers/task.md

 ---

-Create some numbers of the different described types in the interactive Ruby console (`irb`) and press *v* to mark this unit green if you are done!
+Create a number of each described type and store it into a variable with the lowercased name of the number's class (e.g. *rational* for Rational).
+Create both types of Integers (*Fixnum* and *Bignum*)!

 ---